libbymiller/lirc-example/README.md

 # lirc example

 The idea here is to control a chromium webpage via a simple remote control (the usecase I am using it for is full-screen TV-like prototypes).
+More information is in this blog post: https://planb.nicecupoftea.org/2016/12/23/lirc-on-a-raspberry-pi-for-a-silver-apple-remote/

 ## What you need to do